-The complete video archive is an exceptional resource and record.
+The complete video archive, which was begun in December 1998, is an exceptional resource and record.
 Selections from it are published on Standard Definition DVD (November 2005) and High Definition Video (November 2009, September 2012).

 THE PUBLISHED ARCHIVE (2005)